YooHoo & Friends: Ty, Inc. copyright lawsuit

 Aurora World, Inc. filed a federal copyright lawsuit against competitor Ty Inc., alleging Ty's Beanie Boos infringe on YooHoo & Friends.
 Among Aurora's claims: Ty is in violation of the Copyright Act, Lanham Act, section 17200 of the California Business and Professions Code; common law misappropriation; and common law unfair competition.
 Ty contends it did not intend to sell "Cleo" and "Bubblegum" in the United States of America.
 Ty also advised the court that the company had ceased sending out display racks and sell sheets containing images of "Cleo" and "Bubblegum".

 Aurora's court documents include comparisons of YooHoo & Friends characters with "Bubblegum" and "Cleo" Beanie Boos.
 Through its court filings, Aurora says, "Ty's unlawful imitations of the YooHoo & Friends products and blatant infringement are damaging Aurora, not only by causing actual confusion and likelihood of confusion in the marketplace...but also by diminishing the value of the YooHoo & Friends products by diluting their distinct and unique nature and erroneously associating them with Ty rather than Aurora."
 A pre-trial was scheduled to begin on December 20, 2010.

+TV series

+2009 TV series

+In 2009, Aurora World released the first TV series based on the franchise, aimed at preschoolers.
+Initially ending in 2010 with one season on KBS2, the series was revived in 2013-2015 with two more seasons on KBS1, introducing a new plotline and antagonists alongside a different art style.
+It received an English dub around 2014 which is faithful to the series' plot, retaining all of its intended lore.

+2012 TV series (David Feiss Gag Dub)

+In 2012, an American-Canadian gag dub and Westernized retelling of the series, created by David Feiss (of Cow and Chicken fame) and produced by Toonzone Studios was briefly released in Latin America, Australia, and the UK.
+This adaptation largely changed the plot of the original series, introduced new characters such as Father Time and Mother Nature, and supplied new segments of animation while digitally editing the old animation to match the completely rewritten scripts.
+This version of the show was intended for an older audience than the original series (6-12 year-olds in specific), however was panned by critics and disowned by Aurora World itself.
+As such, this version was cancelled after a single season; it has not aired in the US or Canada (where it was produced), and has not been officially distributed elsewhere since.

+2019 TV series (Netflix)

+From 2019 to 2020, a computer-animated reboot series titled YooHoo to the Rescue was released on Netflix, once again retaining the original series' demographic of preschoolers.
+This incarnation was co-produced by Mondo TV, and ran for three seasons consisting of 52 episodes total.